Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

-This SEBB benefit has a grace period, which is a set time in which you spend any leftover funds from last year on eligible expenses.
-We offer this grace period instead of the option to carry over funds to the next plan year.
+For 2021, the grace period still applies.
+The grace period is a set time in which you can spend any leftover funds from last year on eligible expenses.

 The Medical FSA plan year runs from January 1 through December 31 every year.
 Then, the grace period for that plan year runs from January 1 through March 15.
 You must incur all expenses for the previous year by March 15, and submit all claims by March 31.
 Any funds not claimed by March 31 are forfeited to the Health Care Authority.
 Once the money is forfeited, you will not be able to claim it.